ccw0530/Sentiment_Analysis_News/README.md

 # Sentiment_Analysis_News
 Getting S&amp;P top news from Dec 2015 to Jun 2020

+Training data: from Dec 2015 to Jul 2019

+Testing data: from Jul 2019 to Jun 2020

 This project is to use 1-day news headlines to predict next day S&P500 movement (Up or Down)

 Web scraping from the website Seeking Alpha to get "Headlines", "Dates" and "Ticker" of Top News